dantebhang/Restaurant-Reservation/README.md

-# Capstone: Restaurant Reservation System
+# Restaurant Reservation System

 > You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.
 > The software is used only by restaurant personnel when a customer calls to request a reservation.
 > At this point, the customers will not access the system online.

-There are no user stories for deployment: it is expected that you will deploy the application to production after you finish a user story.

-There are no user stories for logging: it is expected that you will add logging to the application with enough detail to help you diagnose issues in production.
+This repository is set up as a *monorepo*, meaning that the frontend and backend projects are in one repository.
+This allows you to open both projects in the same editor.

+## Installation

+## Screenshots

-## Existing files
+## Technology

 This repository is set up as a *monorepo*, meaning that the frontend and backend projects are in one repository.
 This allows you to open both projects in the same editor.